ooni/ooni.org/content/post/2020-06-19-save-internet-freedom-support-the-open-technology-fund.md

 We trust the OTF because they actually consist of people who understand technology, who understand past, current, and emerging threats to internet freedom, and who are internet freedom experts themselves.

 Look at the [OTF Advisory Council](https://www.opentech.fund/about/people/?person_type=5).
-It consists of a wide range of experts from around the world, including people like [Roya Ensafi](https://www.opentech.fund/about/people/roya-ensafi/), an established Iranian computer scientist [specializing on censorship measurement](https://censoredplanet.org/), and people like [Ramy Raoof](https://www.opentech.fund/about/people/ramy-raoof/), a prominent Egyptian digital security researcher and technologist, who received the **international award Heroes of Human Rights and Communications Surveillance** “*for exhaustive efforts to reveal invasive and harmful surveillance tactics that are being used to harm users at risk*”.
+It consists of a wide range of experts from around the world, including people like [Roya Ensafi](https://www.opentech.fund/about/people/roya-ensafi/), an established Iranian computer scientist [specializing on censorship measurement](https://censoredplanet.org/), and people like [Ramy Raoof](https://www.opentech.fund/about/people/ramy-raoof/), a prominent Egyptian digital security researcher and technologist, who received the **international award Heroes of Human Rights and Communications Surveillance** “for exhaustive efforts to reveal invasive and harmful surveillance tactics that are being used to harm users at risk”.

 Because the OTF Advisory Council consists of experts, they have challenged us every time we have submitted a proposal.
 They have pushed us to ensure that our proposal is as competitive as it can be, and that the work that we propose is relevant and **supports the needs of the internet freedom community**.